-You can also try a local beer, like a bottle of Noctua IPA (check out the article), or a €5 mojito made on the spot!
+You can also try a local beer, like a bottle of Noctua IPA (check out Sofia’s article).

-The space has a minimal aesthetic with a unique, eclectic decorative style.
+The space has a minimal aesthetic with a unique, eclectic, tongue-in-cheek decorative style.
 Their blend of shelves loaded with VHSs of live concerts, walls painted bright pastel colours, a poster of the Soviet movie Battleship Potemkin and rock and roll playing in the background feels very personal and is unlike anything else I’ve seen in Athens.

 Marilena’s made the big statement that Cantina Bella’s lahmajoun would be her wish for a last meal.
 Just saying…